-Methadone and Suboxone are effective for the treatment of opiate and opioid substance use disorder (addiction).
+Methadone and Suboxone are the recommended first choice for the treatment of opiate and opioid substance use disorder (addiction) according to the CRISM guidelines.
+(Canadian Research Initiative in Substance Misuse) https://crism.ca/

 Opiates are drugs that are derived from the opium poppy.
 These include opium, codeine, morphine and heroin.